gilles-danjou/pinf/docs/Vendors.md

+*Is this document missing information?
+[Tell us](http://groups.google.com/group/pinf-dev) what you want to know and we will do our best in writing additional content!*

 PINF Vendors
 ============

+**NOTE: This document has not been reviewed recently.
+Updated information is coming soon.**

 PINF provides an abstraction to work with vendors by encoding and decoding PINF-internal data to formats and urls that vendors implement.